teachen-ch/teachen.ch/web/wp-content/plugins/user-submitted-posts/readme.txt

 Save changes and done.

+**How to change the language for Google reCaptcha?**

+By default, the Google reCaptcha field is displayed in English.
+To change that to some other language, first locate the two-digit abbreviation for your language [here](https://developers.google.com/recaptcha/docs/language).
+Then add the following code to your theme (or child theme) functions.php, or add via simple custom plugin:

+`function usp_recaptcha_querystring($query) { return 'en'; }
+add_filter('usp_recaptcha_querystring', 'usp_recaptcha_querystring');`

+Notice where it says `en`, that is the two-character language code you want to replace with your own.
+Then save changes and done.

+**Where can I check out a demo of the USP form?**

+There is a simplified [USP Demo](https://perishablepress.com/wp/wp-content/online/pages/user-submitted-posts-demo.html) at Perishable Press.
+Note the demo form is non-functional, just there to give you a general idea.
+The actual form provided by the plugin has more features, functionality, etc.

 **More FAQs**

 Want to read some more FAQs?
 Check out the [USP FAQs at Perishable Press](https://perishablepress.com/faqs-user-submitted-posts/)